ItsADanny/Smart-Mirror-Interface/README.md

 The interface can be installed on any computer since it is just a webpage that acts as an interface for data from your own endpoints.

 An example would be to install this on a Raspberry PI Zero W and opening this page in kiosk mode when the PI boots up.

+The interface was designed for displays with a resolution of: 800 x 1280

 ## Authors